The name of this group will be Knaresborough Business collective.

 8.1 The Executive may appoint such sub-committees as it thinks fit for conducting the business of the Organisation.
 Sub-committee meetings will be taken with minutes and reported to the Executive on a regular basis should we choose to appoint a sub-committee.

-11.1 If members of the Executive decide that it is necessary or advisable to dissolve the Organisation it shall call a meeting of all members of the Organisation, of which not less than 21 days’ notice (stating the terms of the resolution to be proposed) shall be given.
+10.1 If members of the Executive decide that it is necessary or advisable to dissolve the Organisation it shall call a meeting, of which not less than 21 days’ notice (stating the terms of the resolution to be proposed) shall be given.
 If the proposal is confirmed by a two-thirds majority of those present and voting the Executive shall have the power to close the Organisation.

 (a) Formal notice of changes are given no less than 2 weeks prior to the meetings at which changes will be proposed.